dplanford/DPL_MrWhoTestApp/README.md

 - Pre-load the images for a movie list, and possibly keep a larger cache of images (the last 100?) that is not cleared on each movie list load.

 # Latest Work
-Late one night I found myself in a coding mood, and added an update... a first pass at search.
-I added a temporary button to do a movie search for "Totoro".
-I'll perhaps add a search bar later....
+Late one night I found myself in a coding mood, and added an update... a first pass at search with a search bar.
+I originally added a temporary button to do a movie search for "Totoro", which I've left, just because ;-).